Can the autism in an autistic person switch on an off, come and go or otherwise be periodic or transient?

 The hygienist has NO idea that any of this stuff is going on inside my head while I lie there calmly with the People Magazine issue in my hands.

 So just because I’m not rocking, flapping my hands, chewing on a pendant or talking nonstop about airplane runways doesn’t mean that my autism is dormant or temporarily shut off.
 My autism never “goes” anywhere.
-It proudly lives inside my brain.
+It lives inside my brain.
 It is ME.

-• Autistic people see the world differently.
+• Autistic people think and see the world differently.
+Always.

 • We process information differently.
+All the time.

-• We have a different operating system.
+• We have a different operating system, not a processing error.

-• Autism Spectrum doesn’t come and go any more than the baby inside a woman’s belly can come and go.
+• Autism spectrum doesn’t come and go any more than the baby inside a woman’s belly can come and go.